-All process changes, as defined within the management of change procedure, are reviewed via an electronic, change management system.
-There is a new change management system at the site with similarities to the previous system as reviewed during the last hazard audit.
-The process for change management is summarised as follows:
+However, up to this point in time, all process changes (as defined within the Barrick management of change procedure) were reviewed via an electronic, change management system.
+The process for the former Barrick change management is summarised as follows:

-- Requests for change can be initiated by anyone.
-The changes can be temporary, permanent or emergency requirements; - An electronic form is submitted to predetermined people for review, e.g. production, technical and maintenance staff; - An evaluation is performed; - > Action items are sent to the appropriate people; - Final approval is given by the nominated senior personnel depending on the modification scope / size; - The change is completed as per the maintenance procedural requirements; and - Field checks are performed including a final pre-startup review and then the modification is closed-out.
+- Requests for change were initiated by anyone.
+The changes could be temporary, permanent or emergency requirements; - An electronic form was submitted to predetermined people for review, e.g. production, technical and maintenance staff; - An evaluation was performed; - Action items were sent to the appropriate people: - Final approval was given by the nominated senior personnel depending on the modification scope / size; - The change was completed as per the maintenance procedural requirements; and - Field checks were performed including a final pre-startup review and then the modification was closed-out.

-Larger, more complex and potentially hazardous changes are reviewed via the HAZOP technique.
+Larger, more complex and potentially hazardous changes are reviewed at site via the HAZOP technique.

-For smaller, less potentially hazardous changes, a Formal Risk Assessment is performed as per the requirements of the management of change procedure.
+For smaller, less potentially hazardous changes, a Formal Risk Assessment is performed.

-The master plant drawings are stored electronically.
+The master plant drawings are stored electronically and in hard copy.
 These are revised on an as needs basis depending on the details of the modification.